Downward Dog

 What are the best tips for the Downward Dog?

-Bend knees if hamstrings are tight.
+Bend knees if hamstrings are too tight for straight legs.

 Common Downward Dog mistakes